What is it like to Live in Madrid?

-In the Ask an Expat series I interview people living all over the world but outside of their home country.
-I try to help paint an honest picture of the ups and downs of life abroad, share tips for anyone thinking about moving abroad and information about what to see and do in the city, town or country the expat now calls home.
+In this Ask an Expat series I interview people living all over the world but outside of their home country.
+I try to help paint an honest picture of the ups and downs of life abroad, share tips for anyone thinking about moving abroad and information about what to see and do in the place the expat now calls home.

-Expat life in Madrid, Spain
+Expat Life in Madrid, Spain

 Name: Perri Johnson

 “I was lucky enough to spend my 20’s traveling, backpacking and visiting different countries.
 I had so many awesome adventures on my travels that one trip just lead to the next.
 I never wanted it to end.

 Living and working overseas really opened my eyes to the wider world and taught me a lot about myself.

 When I turned 30 I felt drawn back to England and the expectation of finally settling down.
 However, the “grown-up” day-to-day routine just wasn’t for me.